developmentAC/BeagleTM2/README.md

 ### email: obonhamcarter@allegheny.edu

 ---
-*Automatically read the works of thousands of researchers to connect their ideas!*
+*Automatically read the works of hundreds of thousands of researchers to see how their ideas connect to other researchers!*

 ![logo](graphics/beagletm2_logo.png)